The Pulse

 Distracted driving laws are different from one state to another, and drivers can get into trouble for even the smallest touch on their phones while behind the wheel.
 That includes using your device to check directions, which has left some GPS users worried about breaking the rules.

 Pennsylvania joined 30 other states on June 5 with a new rule that bans touching your phone while driving.
-The Paul Miller’s Law in the Commonwealth of Pennsylvania, comes after a young man who died in 2010 when a distracted driver hit his car head-on.
+Paul Miller’s Law in the Commonwealth of Pennsylvania comes after a man who was tragically killed in 2010 in Monroe County when a distracted driver reached for their phone while driving.
 From that moment on, the state started to implement stricter measures.

 The law isn’t completely strict—drivers can still use their phones in emergencies to call the police or other emergency services.
 On the other hand, police officers are allowed to stop you if they think there’s something wrong.
 Fines depend on where you live.
 In the state, there’s a one-year warning period before officers start handing out $50 tickets, starting June 5, 2026.